Balaaabduljalil/NLP-news-classification/README.md

 python3 baseline.py --model svc --exp_name svc_all --data dataset_processed
 ```

-The logs/metrics on testing will be saved in `sklearn_models/logs/` and the trained model will be saved in `sklearn_models/saved_models/`
+The logs/metrics on test dataset will be saved in `sklearn_models/logs/` and the trained model will be saved in `sklearn_models/saved_models/`.

 ## ULMFit

 To reproduce/train ULMFit model, the notebooks available in `ULMFIT` will be used.
 Same requirements are needed as explained before.
-We will need a GPU to train models, this can be done using Google Colab.
+We will need a GPU to fine-tune LM models, this can be done using Google Colab.
-To be able to run the training we need to specify the path to a folder where the data is stored.
+To be able to run the training we need to specify the path to a folder where the training data is stored.

 - Locally: